-By Alan Golombek

 Healthcare Innovation Institute (Hii) is thrilled to share a remarkable surgical training advancement, bringing patient anatomy to life.
 Imagine the potential of combining radiologic data and several silicone materials to create life-sized, hands-on models with the appearance, feel, and resistance of human anatomical structures to provide a very high-fidelity surgical experience.

 From individual organs to complete systems, Lazarus 3D has created thousands of models (including normal, diseased, customized, or patient-specific anatomy).
-These organ copies are used for a wide variety of surgical and interventional training, medical device use development, clinical trial preparation, robotic and complex surgery rehearsal, Resident preparation, demonstrative evidence for court cases, validation of competency, and more.
+These organ copies are used for a wide variety of surgical and interventional training, medical device use development, clinical trial preparation, Resident preparation, demonstrative evidence for court cases, validation of competency, and more.
 These durable models have also consistently outperformed expectations.
 In addition to providing the most convincing surgical simulation available, the models have demonstrated potential to reduce OR time, aid surgical decision making, promote best practice, reduce adverse events, and positively impact patient outcomes.

 Over the past few years, Lazarus 3D models have likewise earned the attention of a constantly growing list of clients, including:

 -Baylor College of Medicine, Boston University, Johns Hopkins

 Lazarus 3D has developed an exciting and promising patent-pending process and product with ample potential to change the approach to surgery.
 The extraordinary realism provides the perfect tools to improve surgical expertise and patient outcomes.
 Please take a look at the links below.
 Be prepared to be amazed.

 See surgical videos using Lazarus 3D models and hear what the surgeons say here:

 Healthcare Innovation Institute (not for profit, Hiinstitute.org) endorses Lazarus 3D as significantly contributing to quality and outcome improvement in healthcare.